chrissimpkins/status/README.md

 status [option] <url>
 ```

 It is not necessary to include the protocol (http://) in your URL.
 If you enter a URL without the protocol, status will prefix it with http://.
-If you intend to test with the SSL protocol (https://), then you need to be explicit in your URL argument.
+If you intend to test with the secure HTTP protocol (https://), then make this explicit in your URL.

 ### GET Request Status Codes

 GET is the default request type.
-Simply enter the full URL as an argument to status:
+Enter the URL as an argument to status without an option:

 ```
 status <url>